-The high pressure, fixed volume, inline sample cylinders are available in 200mL and 500mL sizes.
+The high pressure, fixed volume, inline sample cylinder is available in a 200mL size.
 The cylinders are supplied in 316SS complete with locking isolation valves and safety coated handles for high temperature use.
 A two-part design permits extraction of the entire sample with minimal use of solvents.

 The three-stage, rack and pinion plunger delivers the control and force required to extrude the highly viscous bitumen from the sample cylinder into the distillation flask.
 The key to the extrusion process is that the entire sample is directly transferred from the sample cylinder to the distillation flask intact.

 Traditionally, three major challenges prohibit accurate and reliable watercut measurement in SAGD operations.

 - High temperature, high pressure manual sampling presents significant health and safety hazards to field personnel.

 - Poor performance and reliability of on-line water cut monitors is a constant frustration and cost.
 Frequent breakdown of these devices results in extensive downtime and ongoing cost for removal, repair, replacement and recalibration.